hanseaston/pandemic-produce-delivery-project/README.md

 <img align="left" width="120" height="120" style="border-radius:50%" src="assets/readme/contributors/andre.jpg">
 <br />
   <p>I am an Estonian psychologist turned analyst, trying to turn into a full-stack developer.
 For a while I tried to avoid going into the tech world because it seemed removed from actual human interaction, but realised it is a lot of problem solving which often involves a lot of teamwork.
-I am studying on my own and trying to make worthwhile open-source contributions to hone my skills!</p>
+I am studying on my own and trying to make worthwhile open-source contributions!</p>

 #### [Bryan](https://github.com/easyrun32) - Developer